For bird control services you can contact our pest control contractor AGS One.

 Common problems include:

-- Damage to property - gulls may pick at roofing materials or nest in gutters
+- damage to property from gulls picking at roofing materials or nesting in gutters

 More serious problems include:

-- Blocked gas flues caused by nesting materials can have serious consequences if gas fumes are stopped from venting properly
+- blocked gas flues caused by nesting materials

 All species of gull are protected under the Wildlife and Countryside Act 1981.